mkht/PSOpenAI/README.md

 ----
 ## Changelog
 ### 1.1.2
- - Fix an issue taht the language code may not be set correctly in `Request-AudioTranscription` on macOS and Linux environment.
+ - Fix an issue that the language code may not be set correctly in `Request-AudioTranscription` on macOS and Linux environment.
  - Fix minor issues on Windows PowerShell 5.1
  - Fix Flaky Tests.